speleophysics/Math-modeling-2020/Readme.md

-## Mathematical modeling of Geological Processes 2020
+# Mathematical modeling of Geological Processes 2020

+You will find an explanation of how to set up your computer for work in this class [here](intro/readme.md).